aledeg/xExtension-RedditImage/README.md

-Display images | Choose if images are displayed | True Display videos | Choose if videos are displayed | True Display original content | Choose if original contents are displayed | True
+Display images | Choose if images are displayed | True Display videos | Choose if videos are displayed | True Display original content | Choose if original contents are displayed | True Display metadata | Choose if original content metadata are displayed | False